deoostfrees/Parvus/README.md

 </a>
 ```

-Alternatively, you can set the option `captionsSelector` to select the captions from the innerHTML of an element.
+Alternatively, set the option `captionsSelector` to select captions from an element's innerHTML:

 ```html
 <a href="path/to/image.jpg" class="lightbox">